Jamie Lloyd (director): 2024–present

-Lloyd directed a Shakespeare season at the Theatre Royal Drury Lane, returning Shakespeare's work to the venue for the first time since 1957.
-The season began with The Tempest, starring Sigourney Weaver as Prospero, from December 7, 2024 to February 1, 2025, followed by Much Ado About Nothing, starring Tom Hiddleston as Benedick and Hayley Atwell as Beatrice, from February 10 to April 5.
+Later that year, Lloyd opened a Shakespeare season at the Theatre Royal Drury Lane, with The Tempest, starring Sigourney Weaver as Prospero, marking the return of Shakespeare's work to the venue for the first time since 1957.
+This was followed in February 2025 by Much Ado About Nothing, starring Tom Hiddleston as Benedick and Hayley Atwell as Beatrice.
+The production is announced to transfer with Hiddleston and Atwell to Broadway in Fall 2026 at the Winter Garden Theatre.